Veeraphol Sahaprom: Early life and Muay Thai

 Veeraphol Sahaprom was born in Amphoe Mueang Nakhon Ratchasima, Nakhon Ratchasima province, but was raised in Amphoe Kaeng Khoi, Saraburi province, Thailand.
-He began training in Muay Thai from a young age, initially learning from his brother who trained him quite strictly.
+He began training in Muay Thai from a young age, initially learning from his brother who forced him to train quite strictly.
 Veeraphol made his debut in Bangkok in 1985.

 Between 1990 and 1994, he gained recognition as a prominent Muay Thai fighter under the Chucharoen "Ung-mor" Raveearamwong stable.
 During his career in Muay Thai, he faced many notable fighters such as Santos Devy, Silapathai Jockygym, Langsuan Panyuthaphum, Dokmaipa Por Pongsawang, Duangsompong Por Pongsawang, Burklerk Pinsinchai, and ever lost-won with Saenmuangnoi Lukchaopormahesak (Samson Dutch Boy Gym) two times.
 His highest purse reached 220,000 baht in a fight against Baeber Narupai.
 Veeraphol won championships at Rajadamnern Stadium in three different weight classes, showcasing his versatility and skill.
 His final Muay Thai bout was against Saenklai Sit Kru Od at Lumpinee Stadium.